 “We had mounted a road-block manned by our men, and they tried to prevent the bomber, but he refused to stop at the checking point and instead hit the security gate,” Ladan said.
 “The bomb exploded and killed the people there.”

-Spokesmen for Boko Haram, which has carried out similar attacks in Nigeria, have been comparatively quiet since an April 26 bombing of an Abuja newspaper and have not taken responsibility for this explosion.
-With its Hausa-language name literally meaning “Forbidden Book” and translated as “Western education is forbidden,” Boko Haram has targeted churches, state offices, law enforcement sites and some moderate mosques in its effort to destabilize the government and impose a strict version of sharia (Islamic law) on all of Nigeria.
+Spokesmen for an extremist group that is located primarily in Northern Nigeria More, which has carried out similar attacks in Nigeria, have been comparatively quiet since an April 26 bombing of an Abuja newspaper and have not taken responsibility for this explosion.
+With its Hausa-language name literally meaning “Forbidden Book” and translated as “Western education is forbidden,” an extremist group that is located primarily in Northern Nigeria More has targeted churches, state offices, law enforcement sites and some moderate mosques in its effort to destabilize the government and impose a strict version of sharia (Islamic law) on all of Nigeria.

 The Islamic extremist sect has killed at least 530 people this year alone, according to The Associated Press.